 To visualise the potential emission reductions in an organisation, we support organisations in constructing an abatement curve.
 To do that, we start by making, together with your organisation, the key methodological choices for setting up a MACC that is relevant to you.
 We do this based on the following choices:

 - Whether your organisation takes a social or business perspective;

 - Whether and how the abatement measures interact;

-- Whether your organisation chooses a frozen technology emission baseline is or a baseline that takes an autonomous efficiency improvement into account; And
+- Whether your organisation chooses a frozen technology emission baseline or a baseline that takes an autonomous efficiency improvement into account;

 - Which measures are included in the analysis.

-The next step is identifying and quantifying energy efficiency improvements for different types of scenarios: business as usual (BAU), economic and ambitious.
-After this we define the abatement potential and cost per action, which leads to generating a curve showing the relationship between marginal abatement cost and emission abatement.
+The next step is identifying and quantifying energy efficiency improvements for different types of scenarios: business as usual, economic and ambitious.
+After this, we define the abatement potential and cost per action, which leads to generating a curve showing the relationship between marginal abatement cost and emissions abatement.

 The MACC can be shown in a histogram or a curve diagram: